While some students get as little as £458 a month from their...

 No?
 Just me?
 Alrighty then, moving on…

 Believe it or not, there are so many ways you can boost your income.
 The problem is that many ideas simply sound too weird or wacky to ever be taken seriously.
 Never fear!
-Your friendly neighbourhood money geeks have managed to find 20 ideas that might just be crazy enough to work…
+Your friendly neighbourhood money geeks have found a bunch of ideas that might just be crazy enough to work…

 1. Trade in empty ink cartridges for cash